ethinethin/RetroTimer/README.md

 MacOS app & streaming with OBS
 -

 If you compile at the command line and rename the executable RetroTimer.app, it will be launched without opening a terminal window.
 Feel free to move it into `/Applications` for access from Launchpad.
+There is also a pre-compiled universal binary which should run on any computer with MacOS Catalina or newer, available under Releases on the right.
+This binary contains the SDL2 framework, so it should run without installing SDL2.

 **If you plan on using this for streaming or recording with OBS, you will probably need to use cropped desktop capture, because window capture in OBS is very laggy!** This is not a bug with RetroTimer, but an issue with the window capture feature of OBS.